-- How the disease may be transmitted
+- How the disease is transmitted

-- The control measures that will protect staff
+- Control measures to protect staff

 All first aid attendants meet the criteria for immunization.

-A Hepatitis B Immunization Record (PDF, 46KB) is required for all designated first aid attendants to confirm the vaccination has been completed or offered, and whether the employee accepted or declined the immunization.
+A Hepatitis B Immunization Record (PDF, 46KB) is required for all designated first aid attendants.
+The record confirms the vaccination has been completed or offered.
+The record notes whether the employee accepted or declined immunization.

-- If you're at risk of exposure to hepatitis B, receive a series of three vaccinations.
+- If you're at risk of exposure to hepatitis B, you receive a series of three vaccinations.
 The attending nurse signs the Hepatitis B Immunization Record (PDF, 46KB)

-- Occupational Health Programs will contact you if the vaccination series has not been successful in establishing protection
+- Occupational Health Programs will contact you if the vaccination series has not been successful

 - You submit vaccination receipts to your supervisor for reimbursement